 MATC to Add Men's and Women's Tennis Teams

 (l to r) Nathaniel K. Lynn, executive director, Al Hurvis/ADAMM Education Foundation, Inc.; Fred Ewing with grandaughter and incoming student Jakeira Isaac; and Dr. Vicki J. Martin, MATC president.

-Milwaukee Area Technical College announced today in a news conference that the college will add men’s and women’s tennis teams beginning with the 2017-2018 academic year.
+Milwaukee Area Technical College announced in a news conference June 1 that the college will add men’s and women’s tennis teams.
+They will begin competition with the 2018-2019 academic year.

 The teams will participate on the National Junior Collegiate Athletic Association (NJCAA) Division III level and will be independent.
 The women’s team will compete in the fall; the men’s team will compete in the spring.
 The teams will play home matches at Marquette University’s Helfaer Tennis Stadium and Recreation Center.

 MATC President Dr. Vicki J. Martin said, "We are excited to add men's and women's tennis programs to the athletic offerings for our students.
 The staff of our athletic department is committed to teaching the fundamental value that hard work and persistence lead to success on the court, in the classroom and throughout their lives.
 We look forward to partnering with area high schools, tennis clubs and the Hurivs/ADAMM Education Foundation to build successful programs."